 Already have an early childhood qualification from TAFE or another recognized provider?
 USQ may be able to offer you credit to help you finish your degree faster.

-This program is approved with the Australian Children’s Education and Care Quality Authority (ACECQA).
+This programme is approved with the Australian Children’s Education and Care Quality Authority (ACECQA).

 Our Bachelor of Early Childhood does not qualify for teacher registration with the Queensland College of Teachers.
 If you are looking for teacher registration, we recommend studying the Bachelor of Education (Early Childhood).

-As a graduate, you will have the skills, knowledge, and experience required to work in a range of prior to school learning environments, including early education and care centers and family day care programs as a director, educator, supervisor or as a group leader.
+As a graduate, you will have the skills, knowledge, and experience required to work in a range of prior to school learning environments, including early education and care centres and family daycare programmes as a director, educator, supervisor or as a group leader.